 Accident and Emergency departments are well-known medical settings where many clinical negligence cases can begin.
-The prospect of making a personal injury claim can seem stressful and worrying but you are entitled to good care and if you have suffered through lack of it, you are entitled to compensation.
+The prospect of making a personal injury claim can often seem stressful and worrying.
+However, it is important to remember that you are entitled to good care; if you have suffered through lack of it, you are entitled to compensation.

 There are time limits for making claims.
 This is usually three years from the date you had knowledge of your injury or condition.
 It is, therefore, advisable to begin your claim as soon as you can.